Peace Anger Love

 • Juvenile arrests increased for all crime categories in 2022, ranging from 17% to 64%.

-• Top cities with an increase juvenile arrests are: Chula Vista, Poway, National City, Escondido, and Vista is needed.
+• Top cities with an increase in juvenile arrests are: Chula Vista, Poway, National City, Escondido, and Vista.

 • Arrests decreased for all racial/ethnic groups, though Black and Hispanic individuals continued to be overrepresented in arrest statistics.

-• An increase of law enforcement agreements with community diversion programs.
+• An expansion of law enforcement partnerships with community diversion programs.

-• An increase of services for people harmed by crime is urgently needed.
+• An increase in services for crime victims is urgently needed.

 Learn More